Resources

 An Initial Exploration of the Gender and Environment Data Landscape

 In 2022, GEDA embarked on an exploration of gender and environment data, concentrating on women’s climate resilience, climate change and disasters, and environmental decision-making.
-GEDA’s Technical Guidance and Data Mapping Consultants, Trimita Chakma and Bea Moraras, conducted a comprehensive search of English-language literature from the WorldCat library catalog, using a variety of keyword combinations and search terms.
-Trimita and Bea initially collected 785 items of literature, which was subsequently distilled to 339 key pieces through a targeted filtering process.
-Together these resources offer a substantial overview of the literature landscape corresponding to the GEDA’s key priorities.
+GEDA’s Technical Guidance and Data Mapping Consultants, Trimita Chakma and Bea Moraras, conducted a comprehensive search of English-language literature at this intersection.